List of Baahubali characters: Bijjaladeva

-Bijjaladeva (Pingalathevan in Tamil) is the husband of Sivagami and father of Bhallaladeva, and former prince of Mahishmati during the reign of his father, Somadeva.
+Bijjaladeva (Pingalathevan in Tamil) (Portrayed by Nassar) is the husband of Sivagami and father of Bhallaladeva, and former prince of Mahishmati during the reign of his father, Somadeva.
 He has many bad habits, such as drinking, those being the reasons that he was replaced by his younger brother as the king of Mahishmati.
 Thus, he grew up resenting his brother and his family, and when Amarendra Baahubali was born, he hated him as well.
 After Sivagami announced Amarendra as the king, it only fed his jealousy.
 He may be considered the main antagonist alongside Bhallaladeva, as he is always generating hatred of Baahubali and Devasena in Bhallaladeva's mind.